Performance Analytics – Definition, KPIs, Use Cases, and Process

 Descriptive Performance Analytics

 Descriptive performance analytics focuses on summarizing past performance.
-It explains what happened by organizing and presenting historical data in a clear and understandable format.
+It answers the question what happened by organizing historical data into reports and dashboards that show trends and outcomes.

 Diagnostic Performance Analytics